railwayapp/docs/src/docs/deploy/config-as-code.md

 Deployments for pull requests can be configured using a special `pr` environment.
 This configuration is applied only to deploys that belong to an ephemeral environment.
 When resolving the settings for a PR deployment, the following priority order is used:
 1. Environment with the name of the ephemeral environment
-2. Environment with the hardcoded name "pr"
+2. Environment with the hardcoded name `pr`
 3. Base environment of the pull request
 4. Base config as code
 5. Service settings